LeonidMarushevskyi/geo-services-api/README.md

-# CWDS CALS API
+# CWDS GEO Services API

-The CWDS CALS API provides RESTful services for the CWDS CALS Digital Service.
+The CWDS GEO Services API provides RESTful services for the CWDS Digital Services.

 ## Wiki

-The development team is actively using the [Github Wiki](https://github.com/ca-cwds/cals-api/wiki).
+The development team is actively using the [Github Wiki](https://github.com/ca-cwds/geo-services-api/wiki).

 ## Documentation